Last updated on 2020 November 03rd

-The global health crisis leads to anomalies in production lines, supply lines and deliveries.
+The Covid-19 crisis leads to anomalies in production lines, supply lines and deliveries.

-We capitalize on our ten-year know-how in e-commerce to reduce the impact on your orders and to continue to provide an utmost quality service.
+We chave capitalized on our ten-year know-how in e-commerce to reduce the impact on your orders and to continue to provide an utmost quality service.

-If despite our efforts and the measures detailed below, you consider that your experience on Etoffe.com is not the one you expect, please do accept our apologies.
+If despite our efforts and the measures detailed below, you consider that your experience of Etoffe.com is not the one you expect, please do accept our apologies.

 Please kindly inform us at any time of your possible difficulties.
 We will always tell you the truth, whatever the difficulties.
 Your comments help us to move forward.

-Do your protect your employees?
+Do you protect your employees?
 Do you participate in reducing virus circulation?

 Are the carriers you use delivering parcels as normal?